CPJPRINCE/opex_manifest_generator/README.md

         --keywords-abbreviation Set the number of characters to abbreviate to for       [int] -number                 keywords option
-                                [Default is 3 first letters, -1 for intialise]
+                                [Default is 3 first letters, -1 for initialise]

         --sort-by               Set the method to sort.
-Can either utilise              {foldersfirst,alphabetical}
+Can either utilise              {folders_first,alphabetical}
                                 'foldersfirst' to sort folders first then
                                 alphabetically or 'alphabetical to sort
                                 both folders and files alphabetically